Knowledge Management Using Topic Maps

 Web and Mobile

 - StoryTechnologies is a topic maps-based web application for organizing and structuring narrative content.
-The focus will be on using PerfectLearn's topic maps engine in combination with a narrative-oriented user-interface pulling together all of the elements that make up story, including plot/structure, characterization, and setting (story world) with the goal of creating a uniquely powerful piece of story writing software.
+The focus will be on using a bespoke topic maps engine in combination with a narrative-oriented user-interface pulling together all of the elements that make up story, including plot/structure, characterization, and setting (story world) with the goal of creating a uniquely powerful piece of story writing software.
 Initially, the intention is to rapidly experiment with "developing" a series of short stories to gain experience in the actual process of writing stories.
+Take a look at the following article to get a better understanding of the scene browser: Interactive Scene Browser for Stories.

 - PerfectLearn is a topics map-based knowledge management system with extensive integration with the semantic web (and part of the CrystalMind-based suite of applications).